Humanoid Shipping Verified by LostJobs.AI: August 9, 2026

 When this hits the labor market

 If Figure goes to BMW and Atlas goes to Hyundai, Apollo goes to Mercedes.
-Apptronik’s $5.5B-valued bipedal humanoid is now in commercial pilots at Mercedes-Benz’s Berlin-Marienfelde facility, doing the work that drives the automotive humanoid investment thesis: bringing parts to assembly stations, inspecting components in-process, moving kitted totes between operations.
+Apptronik’s $5.5B-valued bipedal humanoid works at Mercedes-Benz’s Berlin-Marienfelde facility doing exactly the tasks that drive the automotive humanoid investment thesis: bringing parts to assembly stations, inspecting components in-process, moving kitted totes between operations.

 Why we care for LostJobs